A board's guide to company strategy

 The Board shapes business strategy by providing oversight, guidance and support.
 They, too, must align company strategy with the organisation's goals, allocating resources to bring the plan to fruition.
 Boards dictate company direction and align said direction with their organisation's values.
 They develop the company's business plan in line with the reality of their company and industry.
 They must also closely monitor the execution of strategy, stepping in to adjust the trajectory when necessary.
 A culture of innovation and creativity will allow Boards to maintain momentum whilst adhering to ethical and legal standards when it comes to implementing company strategy.

-Steven Bowman, the Founder of Conscious Governance, says, "The key role of steve bowmanany board is "to make the choices that create the future for the communities they serve.
+Steven Bowman, the Founder of Conscious Governance, says, "The key role of any board is "to make the choices that create the future for the communities they serve.
 Creating the future is all about being aware of what is happening in the strategic environment, focusing on the things that are likely to have an effect on your organisation, choosing what needs to be modified, created or discontinued and repeating this process continuously."

 Some argue that CEOs should be more involved with the Board's process due to their insight into daily operations within the company, whilst others recommend that Boards have greater power when it comes to the role of the CEO based on their understanding of the company's long-term direction.
 Ultimately, the CEO is responsible for company operations and day-to-day decisions, whilst the Board of directors provides strategic guidance and oversight.
 Boards and CEOs should collaborate when creating company strategy, with the CEO updating the Board on the organisation's progress towards its strategic objectives and the Board providing guidance to shape and realign the strategy and keep everyone on track.
 The exact balance between both bodies will vary per company and depend on their particular needs.